Bill Kiley in front of St John's Episcopal Church in...

 Other groups, like UCAN, can have a mix of people from houses of worship as well as local civic groups and even government.
 UCAN has about 15 members and meets at the Unitarian Universalist Fellowship in Stony Brook.

 The anti-hate networks plan to carry out their work by holding educational workshops, prayer services and discussion groups at schools, churches and community organizations.
-In late October, for instance, HANAH is hosting an event where five student winners of an essay contest about their fears and dreams in a polarized society — and their calls for solidarity — on the eve of national elections will present their thoughts at a panel discussion.
+In late October, for instance, HANAH is hosting a panel discussion with five student winners of an essay contest who wrote about their fears and dreams in a polarized society — and their calls for solidarity — on the eve of national elections.

 UCAN recently testified before the Smithtown Town Board about what it called hateful posters that were put up locally, and then held educational workshops at a church and at a library branch to discuss the issue, said Deborah Little, one of the group's leaders.
 UCAN is also designing an anti-hate poster it hopes local businesses will place in their front windows.